ForkEyeee/node-site/README.md

 # Node Website

-This project serves static HTML pages using a Node.js server by serving pages based on URL endpoints.
+This project serves static HTML pages using a Node.js server based on URL endpoints.

 ## Setup and Installation